Paco León: Career

+In 2024, it was reported that Paco León was set to direct and co-write a film titled Aída y vuelta involving the return of the beloved Aída characters, due to begin filming in the first trimester of 2025.

 Personal life

 León's mother is Carmina Barrios.
 He has one sister, María León, who is also an actress.
 Both his mother and sister starred as characters based on themselves in the films Carmina or Blow Up (2012) and Carmina and Amen (2014), which Paco wrote and directed.
 María and Paco also play siblings in The House of Flowers.
 León met the Catalan playwright Anna Rodríguez Costa in 2006 in a play, going on to act in a short she directed later that year; she was also an acting teacher to María.
 León said that at the time they met, he had a boyfriend, but knew that he wanted to be with her.
 The couple have been together since 2006 and wrote the screenplay for Arde Madrid together.
 They have a daughter (born 2010), and Costa's son Eloi (born c.
 1994) is León's stepson.
 Costa also appears in Carmina and Amen.

 In 2020, after 14 years together, the couple broke up.

 He is openly bisexual, and actively campaigns for HIV/AIDS causes.
 He has several friends living with the disease and has worked with organisations including Fundación Triángulo, Apoyo Positivo, StopSIDA, and the Fight Against AIDS Foundation since at least 2009, which largely offer support to the LGBT+ community in Spain, as well as fundraising for the work of eminent HIV researcher Bonaventura Clotet.
 León has said that he became aware of the AIDS epidemic when Rock Hudson died, but has also had a scare personally.

 León became the subject of media attention when he promised to tweet a nude photo of himself after gaining one million Twitter followers, which he did in October 2013; he posted a video running naked across a golf course to celebrate a million followers on Instagram in 2019, following this up with more nudes.
 He is a relatively private person and does not often give press interviews.